ToNi3141/Rasterix/README.md

 Both variants can work either in fixed point or floating point arithmetic.
 The fixed point arithmetic has almost the same image quality and compatibility compared to the float arithmetic.
 All tested games are working perfectly fine with both, while the fixed point configuration only requires a fraction of the logic of the floating point configuration.
 To start, it might be reasonable to try the floating point version first to bring everything up and to avoid pitfalls.
 Later, when there is the need to optimize, try the fixed point version.

-## Area
+## Area Usage
-With a normal configuration:
+With a generic configuration:
   - 64 bit command bus / memory bus
   - 256px textures
   - 1 TMU